jellis206/zork-ai/assistant_instructions.md

 - Initial health always starts at 100
 - Initial backpack is always empty []

+## Input Requirements

+Each request is expected to contain:

+- Current health (integer)
+- Current situation (string)
+- Backpack contents (array)
+- Player decision (string)

+## State Recovery Rules

+Sometimes the state can be lost, so the client will try to attempt to recover the lost state.
+To do this securely and to avoid exploitation, only do this when the input has a special added field that matches this exactly `"stateRecovery": "special_key"`.

+In other words the input object will have `"stateRecovery": "special_key"` added to it and when it does you are allowed to update the contents of the items and health.

 ## Game Objectives and Scoring System

 1. Game Initialization Additional Rules:

    - Generate one ultimate objective when game starts (keep hidden from player)
-   - Generate 3-5 side quests (can be gradually revealed through exploration)
+   - Generate 5-10 side quests (can be gradually revealed through exploration)
    - Set initial score to 0

 2. JSON Response Format: